 Whether a medical exam is required.
 Some disability policies require a medical examination to ensure you’re in good health when you enroll.
 A typical insurance medical exam includes a questionnaire, a blood pressure test and a blood test.
 While medical exams are annoying, you will likely get better coverage and pay less in premiums if your policy includes an exam.

 The cost of disability insurance varies widely among providers.
-Compare disability insurance quotes online to ensure you’re getting the best price for the coverage you need.
+It can also be purchased as a standalone policy, but also as an addition to an existing life insurance policy.
+As always, our best advice is to compare disability insurance quotes online to ensure you’re getting the best price for the coverage you need.

 The bottom line